kteender/kteender.github.io/about.md

 I did previs and tool dev/scripting on <a href="https://www.imdb.com/name/nm18028499/">*Avatar: The Way of Water* (render quality control) and *Avatar: Fire and Ash* (sequence artist and technical director)</a>.
 I've also been employed as a CG artist for the Carnegie Mellon University Robotics Institute.

-I am behind-the-curtain for <a href="https://bugmuthur.net">Bugmuthur</a>, a project comprised of animated web series <em>Bugmuthur's Story Box</em> and real-world experiences with digital medium Indigo Coiyle.
+I am behind-the-curtain for <a href="https://bugmuthur.net">Bugmuthur</a>, a project comprised of animated web series <em>Bugmuthur's Story Box</em> and real-world experiences with high-tech medium Indigo Coiyle.
 If you would like to keep up with the project, you can follow Bugmuthur on <a href="https://www.instagram.com/bugmuthur/">Instagram</a>, <a href="https://www.youtube.com/@bugmuthur">YouTube</a>, and/or <a href="https://www.tiktok.com/@bugmuthur">TikTok</a>.

 I have experience working with variety of DCCs including Maya, Motionbuilder, the Adobe Suite, and Blender.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.
 I can code in Python, HTML, and CSS.
 I am comfortable working with git.
 I have traditional art training and comedy writing experience.